 - Increased yield, at harvest

-Your farm will benefit from both crop health and yield, and in the amount of inputs, you don’t need.
+A small amount of humic acid can go a long way to benefit both crop health and yield, and to reduce the amount of additional inputs needed.
 Applying humic acid to your crops will impact your bottom line in two ways: less inputs, more production.
 Which means more money in your pocket.

 Plants have many moving parts.
 All of them, roots, stems, fruits, and leaves – benefit from humic acid.
 After your crop gets a little growth, and before insect pests find it, a foliar spray of humic acid will help your crop survive an insect infestation.